-I changed a few of the ingredients from the original Moosewood chili recipe, just out of personal preference.
-I use red bell peppers instead of green, increase the amount of chili powder from 1 teaspoon to 1 tablespoon, slightly decrease the amount of olive oil and onion, and I sometimes use fire-roasted tomatoes instead of regular tomatoes.
-I also changed the cooking technique a little bit but again, all of these are just personal preferences, the original recipe is absolutely perfect as it is.
+Based on personal preference for certain food items, I changed a few of the ingredients from the original Moosewood chili recipe.
+I used red bell peppers instead of green, increased the amount of chili powder from 1 teaspoon to 1 tablespoon, and slightly decreased the amount of olive oil and onion.
+Sometimes I use fire-roasted tomatoes instead of regular tomatoes and I also changed the cooking technique for the chili.

-Enjoy this Vegetarian Chili Frito Pie recipe this weekend for a meatless main dish alternative.
+Enjoy this vegetable chili recipe for a flavorful Frito pie this weekend for a meatless main dish alternative!

-- 3 cups (28oz can) undrained canned chopped tomatoes
+- 3 cups (28oz can) chopped tomatoes undrained

 - 2 tablespoon olive oil